training4developers/react_redux_10032016/README.md

-# Welcome to Intermediate GraphQL & Relay!
+# Welcome to React & Redux!

 ## Instructor